 When it comes to growing older, most people list memory loss as a top fear.
-Especially if we have loved ones who are living with Alzheimer’s disease or a related disorder, we might think it’s a good idea to take a pill or capsule to keep our minds sharp as we age.
+Especially if we have loved ones who are living with Alzheimer’s disease or a related disorder, we might think it’s a good idea to take brain health supplements in pill or capsule form to keep our minds sharp as we age.

 Unfortunately, study after study shows that products touted as promoting “brain health” are at best useless, at worst harmful—and that they siphon off money we might spend on legitimate health care.

 University of Michigan researchers report that almost 40% of people take supplements that they think will lower their risk of dementia.
 University of California, San Francisco experts project that within a couple of years, consumers will be spending almost $12 billion on these products.

 The U.S. Food & Drug Administration (FDA) issued a warning about products that promise to prevent, treat, and even cure Alzheimer’s disease.
 “These purported miracle cures are sold primarily on the internet,” they say.
 “They are often, though not always, falsely labeled as dietary supplements.
 Regardless of their form, these products fly in the face of true science.
 What these companies are selling is the false hope that there is an effective treatment or cure.”